scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 This problem is quite general.
 In a university setting, students in a class, collaborating researchers, and the provision of reproducible workflows for literally anyone to run the code used for a set of research results.
 Developers in industry similarly need to ensure code will work in a specified environment (like on production servers!), and a large number of tools have been developed and widely adopted to manage this piece of complexity.

 A number of solutions have also been developed to allow for multiple *Python* environments, including environments that peacefully co-exist on the same computer (e.g., virtualenv, venv, conda, buildout), but our compute environment often pulls in non-trivial tooling outside of Python (though tools like conda *can* pull in non-python tooling).
+While these tools cannot solve all of the problems we describe below, there is no reason that any of them could not be used within the broader approach we’ll describe.
+Indeed, a tool like conda could ultimately perform *most* of the work – though as we’ll see, it should likely never be able to perform all of that work.

 Prosaic examples include the toolchain required to use nbconvert (very much parallel to the above).
 Or, for example, ensuring that a properly configured database is available.

 The afore-mentioned “tools from industry” -- generally referred to as *devops* tools -- are directed at solving this larger problem.
 Unfortunately, the variety and complexity of tools match the variety and complexity of the problem space, and the target space for most of them was *not* scientific computing.
 Thus, before discussing available tooling, we first lay out a set of issues relevant to supporting scientific computing.